 - Always wash your hands with a lot of soap and warm water for at least 20 seconds after handling the chicken.
 Make sure you get under any jewelry and your fingernails.

 - You can also use disposable gloves when handling raw chicken.
 I advise still washing your hands after removing the gloves.
 You cannot be 100% sure that you didn't still contaminate your hands during the glove removal process.
 My husband always uses gloves when he touches any sort of raw meat.
 Here are some gloves that work great.

 - NEVER put cooked chicken or other food onto a surface that touched the raw chicken.
 If you grill chicken and bring the raw chicken outside on a platter to transfer to the grill, get a new serving platter to transfer the cooked chicken before serving.

 - Use a separate cutting board, knives, and utensils for raw chicken.
 Do not share with any other foods, even those you plan to cook as well.
-I always have many cutting boards to chose from and keep them separate when I am prepping food.
+I always have many cutting boards to choose from and keep them separate when I am prepping food.
 I recommend this cutting board pack to keep your food safe.

 What Temperature Do You Cook Chicken To?